hima is a wrapper function designed to perform various HIMA methods for estimating and testing high-dimensional mediation effects.

 a data frame containing the exposure, outcome, and covariates specified in the formula.
 Variable names in

-, the exposure and covariates will be scaled (the outcome retains its original scale).- data.M
+data.phenomust match those in the formula.
+Whenscale = TRUE, the exposure and covariates will be scaled (the outcome retains its original scale).- data.M

 a